-The CSR sector policies that we develop to manage the social and environmental impacts of our activites complete the measures we have set up to protect our clients' interests defined and supervised by Compliance and implemented by all Crédit Agricole CIB business lines, as well as all the policies defined by the human resources department and the good practices guide developed by Crédit Agricole CIB.
+We put in place CSR sector policies in order to manage the social and environmental impacts of our activites.
+They complete the measures we have set up to protect our clients' interests defined and supervised by Compliance and implemented by all Crédit Agricole CIB business lines, as well as all the policies defined by the human resources department and the good practices guide developed by Crédit Agricole CIB.

-Even though we have already made strong commitments and set up a system that is relatively complete to manage social and environmental risks, we are aware that improvements are possible and convinced that it is necessary to maintain a momentum of continuous progress.
-This is what the Group's FReD approach is about, initiatives to formalise and launch action plans in the following three pillars: trust
+We have already made strong commitments and set up a system that is relatively complete to manage social and environmental risks.
+However, we are aware that improvements are possible and convinced that it is necessary to maintain a momentum of continuous progress.
+This is what the Group's FReD approach is about, initiatives to formalise and launch action plans in the following three pillars: trust (FIDES), respecting people and territories (RESPECT) and preserving the environment (DEMETER).